 The direct access flow is identical to the client credential flow but is meant for end users of the application.
 This flow doesn't redirect the user and also doesn't include the authorization code.
 This means that the username and password of the user is directly send to the identity provider in exchange for an access token.
 The problem with this flow is that the username and password are actually provided to the application instead of the form of the identity provider.
 Therefore it is not a very secure flow and not recommended when connecting third party applications to the SSO solution.

 The implicit flow is not a recommended flow.
 When this flow was created, browsers had limitations and several workarounds had to be used.
 The flow has many steps in common from the authorization code flow but misses some key aspects on making it secure.
 The main difference is that the access token is send back to the application directly in the redirection step.
 When an access token is send back in a redirection, there are multiple ways for attackers to intercept this token.

 In this first post we've gone over what we see as Single Sign-On, and the different protocols that are relevant right now.
 We've also gone more in-depth on the flows of the OAuth2.0 and OIDC protocols.
-In two weeks, in the next post, we will look at four industry leaders in the SSO space and their product offerings.
+In the next post we will look at four industry leaders in the SSO space and their product offerings.
 We will make a comparison of their features and will offer you criteria that are important to look at when making your decision for the best solution.